CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

 - On Wednesday, July 7th, Langley Steinert sold 10,310 shares of CarGurus stock.
 The stock was sold at an average price of $25.16, for a total value of $259,399.60.

-A number of institutional investors and hedge funds have recently bought and sold shares of CARG.
-Point72 Hong Kong Ltd purchased a new position in CarGurus during the 1st quarter valued at about $25,000.
-Panagora Asset Management Inc. acquired a new position in shares of CarGurus in the fourth quarter valued at approximately $73,000.
-Financial Management Professionals Inc. increased its stake in CarGurus by 14.8% during the 1st quarter.
-Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock worth $81,000 after buying an additional 441 shares during the period.
-Lazard Asset Management LLC boosted its position in CarGurus by 16.5% in the 1st quarter.
-Lazard Asset Management LLC now owns 3,825 shares of the company’s stock valued at $91,000 after buying an additional 541 shares during the period.
-Finally, Koshinski Asset Management Inc. acquired a new position in shares of CarGurus in the fourth quarter worth $211,000.
-79.04% of the stock is currently owned by hedge funds and other institutional investors.
+Several research analysts recently issued reports on CARG shares.
+Oppenheimer started coverage on CarGurus in a research report on Friday, May 21st.
+They set a “buy” rating and a $38.00 price objective for the company.
+Zacks Investment Research upgraded CarGurus from a “sell” rating to a “hold” rating in a research report on Friday, July 16th.
+Raymond James upgraded CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target for the company in a report on Wednesday, April 14th.
+BTIG Research reiterated a “buy” rating and issued a $35.00 price target on shares of CarGurus in a report on Friday, May 7th.
+Finally, Jefferies Financial Group cut their price target on CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a report on Wednesday, March 24th.
+Five research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+CarGurus has a consensus rating of “Buy” and an average price target of $33.33.

-Several equities research analysts recently commented on CARG shares.
-Raymond James raised CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target for the company in a report on Wednesday, April 14th.
-BTIG Research reissued a “buy” rating and set a $35.00 price target on shares of CarGurus in a research report on Friday, May 7th.
-Zacks Investment Research upgraded shares of CarGurus from a “sell” rating to a “hold” rating in a research report on Friday.
-Oppenheimer assumed coverage on shares of CarGurus in a research note on Friday, May 21st.
-They set a “buy” rating and a $38.00 target price on the stock.
-Finally, Jefferies Financial Group dropped their price target on shares of CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a research note on Wednesday, March 24th.
-Five research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-The stock presently has an average rating of “Buy” and an average price target of $33.33.
+Several hedge funds and other institutional investors have recently made changes to their positions in the company.
+Dragoneer Investment Group LLC grew its stake in shares of CarGurus by 8.4% during the 1st quarter.
+Dragoneer Investment Group LLC now owns 9,283,746 shares of the company’s stock valued at $221,232,000 after buying an additional 716,000 shares during the period.
+BlackRock Inc. boosted its position in CarGurus by 5.9% during the 1st quarter.
+BlackRock Inc. now owns 6,615,289 shares of the company’s stock worth $157,643,000 after purchasing an additional 370,081 shares during the period.
+Morgan Stanley boosted its position in CarGurus by 5.9% during the 1st quarter.
+Morgan Stanley now owns 4,659,592 shares of the company’s stock worth $111,038,000 after purchasing an additional 261,517 shares during the period.
+Contour Asset Management LLC boosted its position in CarGurus by 7.7% during the 1st quarter.
+Contour Asset Management LLC now owns 3,016,380 shares of the company’s stock worth $71,880,000 after purchasing an additional 215,994 shares during the period.
+Finally, Atreides Management LP boosted its position in CarGurus by 108.5% during the 1st quarter.
+Atreides Management LP now owns 2,667,368 shares of the company’s stock worth $63,563,000 after purchasing an additional 1,387,796 shares during the period.
+79.04% of the stock is owned by institutional investors.

 CarGurus, Inc operates an online automotive marketplace connecting buyers and sellers of new and used cars in the United States and internationally.
 The company provides consumers an online automotive marketplace where they can search for new and used car listings from its dealers, as well as sell their car in the United States marketplace.